knowbody/react-native-online-meetups/README.md

 ### How I see it:

-1. Every month or so, we get speakers - 4-5 per meetup.
+1. Every month or so, we get 4-5 speakers per meetup.
-2. The session will last around for an hour.
+2. Every session will last around for an hour.
 3. I mainly would like to see what people are working on, whether it's a library, side project app, or some hack you want to share with others.
 4. Meetups will be live streamed and recorded.
 5. More to follow, stay tuned!